montera34/glossary-m34/README.md

 Glossary can be outputed anywhere in your WordPress site using shortcodes.

++ [m34glossary] outputs list of terms ordered by letters
 + [m34glossary_letters] outputs letters list
 + [m34glossary_groups] outputs groups list